-There are two types of variations that should be considered when conducting exposure monitoring: 1) variations due to sampling and analytical errors (SAE) and 2) variations due to the workplace or environment.
-OSHA requires that a sampling method that is at least $\pm 25\%$ accurate must be used.
-The SAE for Cr(VI) collected on PVC membranes from welding operations and analyzed in accordance with a method based on OSHA ID-215 is $\pm 14\%$, which complies with OSHA's requirements of using a sampling method that is at least $\pm 25\%$ accurate.
+Two types of variations should be considered when conducting exposure monitoring: 1) variations due to sampling and analytical errors (SAE) and 2) variations due to the workplace or environment.
+OSHA requires that the sampling method used be at least $\pm 25\%$ accurate.

+The SAE for Cr(VI) collected on PVC membranes from welding operations and analyzed in accordance with a method based on OSHA ID-215 is $\pm 12.9\%$, which complies with OSHA's requirement.
 However, variations due to the workplace or environment are considerably larger than SAEs.

-OSHA requires that if objective data is used, the conditions must closely resemble the workplace conditions that the data represents.
+If objective data are used, OSHA requires that the conditions closely resemble the workplace conditions that the data represent.
 This attempts to address the environmental variability to some degree.
-The primary strategy to control for environmental variation should be to define and categorize exposure determinations by Similar Exposure Groups (SEGs).
-Consider the exposure factors previously discussed when defining and categorizing SEGs.
+The primary strategy to control for environmental variation should be to define and categorize exposure determinations by SEGs.

+Consider the exposure factors discussed when defining and categorizing SEGs.
 Next, use professional judgment and relevant sampling data (if available) to prioritize data collection needs based on potential exposure levels.

-For examples, all things being equal, down-flat welding is expected to result in higher exposures than vertical welding positions.
+For example, all things being equal, down-flat welding is expected to result in higher exposures than vertical welding positions.
 Also, FCAW and SMAW operations are expected to result in higher exposures than GTAW and SAW operations.

-For those SEGs with minimal exposures, only a few samples may be needed to justify and document that exposures are below OSHA's Action Level.
+For SEGs with minimal exposures, only a few

+samples may be needed to justify and document that exposures are below OSHA's action level.
 The primary focus should be on collecting sufficient data to properly characterize those SEGs with potentially high Cr(VI) exposures.